OguzPastirmaci/oci-gpu-monitoring/README.md

 However, it's possible to publish custom metrics to OCI Monitoring service.
 This repo has the necessary information and the script for publishing GPU temperature, GPU utilization, and GPU memory utilization from GPU instances to OCI Monitoring service.

+IMPORTANT: The instructions in this guide are based on Oracle Linux.

 ## Prerequisites

 ### IAM Policy